treformeirion/CryptoKatana2/readme.md

 -IT IS HIGHLY RECOMMENDED THAT THIS WEB APP IS VIEWED ON AN 18-INCH+ MONITOR.
 The CSS was modified and designed using a large external monitor, and so unfortunately the error messages appear halfway off the bottom of the screen.
 For best quality, use a large external monitor.
 I promise I will take CSS lessons in the future.

 -Review the currencyvalues table in the movements.db file.
 If you wish to subtract or add to the total amount of Euros, which is defaulted to 10000, feel free.
+The euro_value table is an vestigial appendage left over from an earlier prototype of trapped values.
+It no longer serves a purpose, but it could prove useful as a secondary manner in which to calculate euros, if an elegant solution should arise.

 -The username page is only used to personalize the error messages.
 Unfortunately, the code does not store names in the database and I do not know why.
-As it is not part of the project, I don't expect for it to count against me.
+As it is not part of the project, I decided to stop wasting time on it.
 If you can figure out why it doesn't store data, please let me know.
-In the meantime, if you want personalized errors, you will have to go into the database and change the name value manually.
+In the meantime, if you want personalized errors, you will have to go into the username table in movements.db and change the name value manually.

+-Due to not wanting to rock the boat so late in the trip, I left the movements.db database as is.
+However, if I were to start again, I'd call it the "data.db" database.

 # Developer